RamVasuthevan/notes-on-TCHC/README.md

-# Ram's Real Esate Site
+# Ram's Real Estate Site

-This is a work in progress site about real esate mainly in Toronto.
+This is a work in progress site about real estate mainly in Toronto.

 Clubber, the micro CMS that builds this site is an, is an homage to [The Grug Brained Developer](https://grugbrain.dev/)